-General Learning Goal: The Student will demonstrate commonly recognized survival based shooting techniques.
+General Learning Goal: The Student will demonstrate commonly recognized survival-based shooting techniques.

 - 1. The student will demonstrate particular shooting skills including, but not limited to:

 - a.
 Ready positions

 - b.
 Scanning and Searching

 - c.
 Shot placement

 - d.
 Shooter Movement

 - e.
 Threat Movement

 - f.
 Multiple Threats and Assessment

 - g.
 Positional Shooting

+- (1) Unconventional positions may be demonstrated through non-live fire exercises

 - h.
 Cover and Concealment

 - i.
 Long Distance Shooting

 - j.
 Strong/Support Hand Only Shooting and Weapon Management

+- (1) May be demonstrated utilizing dummy rounds

 - k.
 Close Distance Shooting

-- l.
-Escalation / De-Escalation
+- 1. Escalation / De-Escalation

 - m.
 Shooting From and Around a Vehicle

+- (1) May be demonstrated with an inert weapon, marking cartridges or airsoft type of munitions

 - 1. An instructor to student ratio of one to four is required during live fire exercises.
-This does not include the lead instructor.

-- 2. The lead instructor will emphasize the four rules of firearms safety.
+This does not include the lead instructor. - 2.
+The lead instructor will emphasize the four rules of firearms safety.

-- A. Ready Positions
+A. Ready Positions

 - 1. Low Ready (Extended)

 - a.
-Arms fully extended, gun is below eye level just enough to see what needs to be seen.
+Arms, fully extended; gun is below eye level just enough to see what needs to be seen.
 Muzzle is depressed.

 - 2. Low Ready (Compressed)

 - a.
 Elbows are bent with the forearms on or close to the ribcage.
 Muzzle is depressed.

 - 3. Other Ready Positions

 - a.
 Position "Sul"

 - b.
 High ready positions

-- B. Scanning and/or Searching - 1.
-Scanning - a.
+B. Scanning and/or Searching

+- 1. Scanning - a.
 After identifying a threat and/or shooting a threat, keep weapon pointed at the threat and scan the area, 360 degrees, looking for additional threats, non-threats, assisting officers, etc. - b.
-Breathing as you scan helps break up "tunnel vision" and refreshes rod cells to restore night vision. - 2.
-Searching - a.
+Breathing as you scan helps break up "tunnel vision" and refreshes rod cells to restore night vision.

+2. Searching

+- a.
 Weapon in a ready position, muzzle follows eyes.
 Looking for unknown or possible threats. - b.
-Searching with a weapon mounted light vs. searching with a handheld light. - (1) While searching with a handheld flashlight, weapon can be kept in a ready position and threats and non-threats can be illuminated without the weapon being pointed at them. - (2) When searching with a weapon-mounted light, the muzzle of the weapon is also covering anything illuminated by the weapon-mounted light. - C. Shot Placement - 1.
-Upper Chest Cardiovascular System - a.
-Largest part of the body - b.
-Contains heart, lungs and major blood vessels - c.
-Usually the area to shoot first - d.
-Hits to the upper chest will disrupt respiration, circulation and damage vital organs - e.
-Starts the "Timer": Hits to the upper chest do not cause immediate incapacitation, rather rapid blood loss which takes a certain amount of time dependent on quality of hits. - 2.
-Head (Face) Central Nervous System / Brain Stem - a.
-Small target covered in thick, rounded skull that's difficult to hit
+Searching with a weapon mounted light vs. searching with a handheld light. - (1) While searching with a handheld flashlight, weapon can be kept in a ready position and threats and non-threats can be illuminated without the weapon being pointed at them.

+(2) When searching with a weapon-mounted light, the muzzle of the weapon is also covering anything illuminated by the weapon-mounted light.

+C. Shot Placement